PolyU-IOR/HOT/README.md

 ## Results
 The HOT solver runs extremely **fast**! :smile:

-Apart from the speed, our method has an **advantage on memory** compared to most other baseline algorithms. :grin:
+Apart from the speed, HOT enjoys an **advantage on memory** compared to most other baseline algorithms. :grin:
 <img src="images/result.png" alt="drawing">